About

 After leaving the market I became a member of numerous local art groups and began to do outdoor art shows.
 I did a bit of traveling for shows around that time as well, but was never really a fan of going on the road.

 These past 20 years, until the end of 2024, I sold my work in a little spot outside of the Loretto Chapel in Santa Fe’s historic downtown.
 The chapel is famous the world over, mostly for the “miraculous spiral staircase” within it, and attracts thousands of visitors every year.
-I got to meet and share my art with so many interesting and lovely people.
-I’m pretty sure I’ve retired from outdoor venues, but I’ll always be grateful for them, they helped to shape my life as an artist.

-Now I’m connecting with fellow art lovers online, through Facebook- Instagram, Shopify, and other platforms, exploring the world of art in a whole new way.
+Now I’m connecting with fellow art lovers online, through Facebook, Instagram, Shopify, and other platforms, exploring the world of art in a whole new way.

-Thank you!
+Thank You!